Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Introduction

 Laminar to turbulent boundary transition continues to be a critical area of research for \jwnresolved{accurate prediction of} aerodynamic performance during high speed flight.
 The increased heating and skin friction from turbulence in the boundary layer makes delaying transition, or at least understanding where the transition front will most likely occur, a priority.

-\jwnresolved{It is well known that boundary layer instabilities have significant influence on transition to turbulence.} Linear stability analysis \cite{Mack1984} \jwnresolved{decomposes} the \jwnresolved{dynamics of small fluctuations about a } locally parallel flow into wall-normal eigenfunctions, \jwnresolved{or modes,} each of which may grow or decay \jwnresolved{exponentially} downstream according to their eigenvalues.
-The development of the parabolized equations \cite{Herbert1997} relaxed the parallel assumption such that the mean boundary layer can be treated as slowly growing in the streamwise direction, a good assumption for high speed boundary layers well away from complex geometry and shock waves.
+\jwnresolved{It is well known that boundary layer instabilities have significant influence on transition to turbulence.} Linear stability analysis \cite{Mack1984} decomposes the \jwnresolved{dynamics of small fluctuations about a } locally parallel flow into wall-normal eigenfunctions, \jwnresolved{or modes,} each of which may grow or decay exponentially downstream according to their eigenvalues.
+The development of the parabolized equations \cite{Herbert1997} relaxed the parallel assumption such that the mean boundary layer can be treated as slowly growing in the streamwise direction, a good assumption for high speed boundary layers well away from complex geometry and shock waves. \dac{Global methods depart from the local framework and adopt a BiGlobal or TriGrobal framework \cite{Theofilis2011a,Theofilis2011b}, depending on whether the eigenvalue problem or initial value problem is posed in two or three spatial dimensions.
+Resolvent analysis \cite{Jovanovic2005,Bagheri2009,McKeon2010,Sipp2010} is a type of global analysis which decomposes the global linear dynamics into an orthogonal set of modes (also termed directions) which optimally describe the linear growth of the harmonic linearized equations.
+A special case of resolvent analysis---input-output analysis---specifies input and output maps to restrict the allowable types of forcing and responses.
+This is most often done by restriction to subspaces of the state space \cite{Jeun2016,Cook2018,Cook2019,Cook2022}.
+Extension of input-output analysis to compressible flows and hypersonic flows has also shed valuable insight on the worst case linear instabilities which may exist in the flow \cite{Barret2018,Hildebrand2019,Jeun2018,Dwivedi2020b}.
+Recent work by Kamal et al. restricted the input to physically realizable forcing types, for example, free-stream planar waves \cite{Kamal2023}, has made made input-output analysis a more useful tool to study the receptivity of the boundary layer to free-stream disturbances that could occur naturally in a wind tunnel or atmospheric environment.
+Incorporation of the receptivity process into stability analysis is a critical step to move away from empiricism and toward a first-principles approach to transition prediction. }

-Since Stetson's seminal experiments \cite{Stetson1983}, much attention has been focused on the effect of nose bluntness on transition over conical test articles.
-Small nose-tip bluntness delays transition when compared to sharp articles, and in this regime, increasing bluntness leads to increasing transition delay.
-At some point, \jwnresolved{however,} the trend reverses and an increase in nose-tip bluntness causes the transition front to revert upstream.
-Analysis of the Stetson boundary layers via modal methods successfully predicted transition delay, but not transition reversal \cite{Jewell2017}.
-Discovery of entropy layer instabilities \cite{Dietz1999,Fedorov2004} have provided alternate mechanisms for reversal, but the growth is typically low and the signature is generally outside of the boundary layer.